Radio Monte Carlo: Broadcasts in other languages

-Radio Monte Carlo's transmission network includes some high power Longwave and Mediumwave transmitters located at Roumoules in France.
+Radio Monte Carlo's transmission network includes some high power long wave and medium wave transmitters located at Roumoules in France.
 For many years the MW unit has been hired out at nighttime to the Middle East Reformed Fellowship through Trans World Radio, with programming in various languages including Arabic and English.
 In 1970, RMC's transmitters were also used by the short lived British commercial album station Radio Geronimo.

 The World Tomorrow broadcast

 During the late 1950s The World Tomorrow radio broadcast of Herbert W. Armstrong was carried by Radio Monte Carlo in the English, Spanish and Russian languages.
 Armstrong claimed that while the Voice of America was jammed by the Soviet Union, his Russian-language broadcast was heard loud and clear in Moscow.
-The Medium wave transmitter of RMC carries mostly Trans World Radio programming during evening hours.
+The medium wave transmitter of RMC carries mostly Trans World Radio programming during evening hours.